Services for Math/Physics/Astronomy Faculty Provided by the Library

-- Request a Blackboard site be set up for your course
+- Request a Canvas or Blackboard site be set up for your course

 - Electronic reserve materials (journal articles, book excerpts, problem set solutions, etc.) can be scanned and uploaded to your Blackboard (or non-Blackboard) course web site.
 Contact Linda Laws, Library Service Assistant (215-898-8173, firstname.lastname@example.org) or Lauren Gala, Math/Physics/Astronomy Librarian (215-746-0228, email@example.com) for assistance.